manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 # Grouping search results

 <!-- example general -->
-It's often useful to group search results to get per-group match counts or  other aggregations.
-For instance, to draw a nice graph of how much matching blog posts were there per month or to group web search results by site or forum posts by author etc.
+Grouping search results is often helpful for obtaining per-group match counts or other aggregations.
+For example, it's useful for creating a graph illustrating the number of matching blog posts per month or grouping web search results by site or forum posts by author, etc.

-Manticore supports grouping of search results by one or multiple columns and computed expressions.
+Manticore supports the grouping of search results by single or multiple columns and computed expressions.
 The results can:

-* be sorted inside a group
+* Be sorted within a group
-* have more than one row returned per group
+* Return more than one row per group
-* have groups filtered
+* Have groups filtered
-* have groups sorted
+* Have groups sorted
-* be aggregated with help of the [aggregation functions](../Searching/Grouping.md#Aggregation-functions)
+* Be aggregated using the [aggregation functions](../Searching/Grouping.md#Aggregation-functions)

 <!-- intro -->
 The general syntax is: